munificent/craftinginterpreters/book/methods-and-initializers.md

 ### Initializer return values

-The next step is ensuring that constructing an instance of a class with an initializer always returns the new instance and not `nil` or whatever the body of the initializer returns.
+The next step is ensuring that constructing an instance of a class with an initializer always returns the new instance, and not `nil` or whatever the body of the initializer returns.
 Right now, if a class defines an initializer, then when an instance is constructed, the VM pushes a call to that initializer onto the CallFrame stack.
 Then it just keeps on trucking.

-The user's invocation on the class to create the instance will complete whenever that initializer method returns and will leave on the stack whatever value the initializer puts there.
+The user's invocation on the class to create the instance will complete whenever that initializer method returns, and will leave on the stack whatever value the initializer puts there.
 That means that unless the user takes care to put `return this;` at the end of the initializer, no instance will come out.
 Not very helpful.